Understanding Average Speed Cameras

 HOW ACCURATE ARE AVERAGE SPEED CAMERAS?

 Average speed cameras work by calculating exactly how long it took you to get from point A to point B, so their readings are fairly accurate.
-If your average speed exceeds 120km/h, this is when the cameras will pick up the speed and issue a penalty to you.
+For example, if your average speed exceeds 120km/h on the M7, this is when the cameras will pick up the speed and issue a penalty to you.
 There is leeway, however, if you slow down your speed significantly between the first and second camera.
 As the cameras calculate average speed, this can bring the number down slightly.
 However, it’s not a realistic way to drive, and it is always a better idea to simply drive at or below the speed limit to make sure you don’t get a ticket.

 WILL I BE FINED IF FOUND SPEEDING BY AN AVERAGE SPEED CAMERA?